anace/GettingandCleaningDataCourseProject/README.md

 Getting and Cleaning Data Course Project
 ========================================
 In this project we create two tidy datasets from a number of data files.
 We assume these data files are in the working directory and that the working directory is the UCI HAR Dataset folder.
-The run_analysis.R file is also in the same directory.
+The ```run_analysis.R``` file is also in the same directory.

-1. The first dataset is created by sourcing the file and running the first function like in the following code
+1. The first dataset is created by sourcing the file and running the ```firstTidyDataSet()``` function like in the following code

     ```
     source("run_analysis.R")